pershyn/kafka-deb-packaging/README.md

 Run `./build.sh` in docker.

 The script will create a kafka package in project directory and also `SAMPLE_LAYOUT.txt` from the package.

+## TODO:

+- drop upstart (since ubuntu is not going to use it anymore)
+- drop patching kafka bin